Chidunbo/AI-Sphero-Website/README.md

    - Copy `model.json`, `metadata.json`, and `weights.bin` files into the `my_model/` folder
    - Replace any placeholder files

-4. **Start a Web Server** (REQUIRED!):
-   - See options above or check `START_SERVER.md`
-   - Open the page through the server (e.g., http://localhost:8000)

-5. **Run the Application**:
+### Step 6: Use the Application

-   - Click "Start Model" to load your model
+1. **Start Model**: Click "Start Model" to load your exported model
-   - Click "Turn On Camera" to start the webcam
+2. **Turn On Camera**: Click "Turn On Camera" to start the webcam
-   - Click "Connect to Sphero BOLT" to pair with your robot
+3. **Connect to Sphero**: Click "Connect to Sphero BOLT" to pair with your robot
+   - The backend will scan for nearby Sphero devices
+   - Once connected, the robot will light up green and display "OK" on its LED matrix
-   - Show your gestures to control the robot!
+4. **Control with Gestures**: Show your gestures to control the robot!

 ## Customizing Gesture Controls

-Edit the `handleGesture()` function in `app.js` to map your gesture class names to robot actions.
-The function currently supports:
+Gesture controls are now modular and easy to customize!
+Edit the `gesture-config.js` file to map your gesture class names to robot actions.
-- Forward/Backward movement
-- Left/Right turns
-- Stop command

-Add your own gesture mappings based on your Teachable Machine class names!
+### Quick Example

+The default configuration maps:
+- **"hand"** → Turn to 0° (forward direction)
+- **"head"** → Turn to 90° (right direction)

+### How to Customize

+1. Open `gesture-config.js`
+2. Modify the `GESTURE_CONFIG` object to add/edit gesture mappings
+3. Each gesture can have multiple actions (turn, drive, setColor, stop, scrollText)
+4. Refresh your browser to load the new configuration

+See `GESTURE_CONFIG_README.md` for detailed documentation and examples!

+## How It Works

+1. **Frontend (Browser)**:
+   - Loads the Teachable Machine model
+   - Captures webcam feed
+   - Runs gesture predictions
+   - Sends commands to backend via HTTP API

+2. **Backend (Python Flask)**:
+   - Receives commands from frontend
+   - Communicates with Sphero BOLT via Bluetooth (using `bleak` library)
+   - Sends commands to control robot movement, LED colors, and LED matrix

+## Troubleshooting

+### Backend Issues

+- **"No module named 'flask'"**: Run `pip install -r backend/requirements.txt`
+- **"No Sphero devices found"**:
+  - Make sure your Sphero BOLT is powered on
+  - Ensure Bluetooth is enabled on your computer
+  - Try moving the robot closer
+- **Connection fails**: Check that the backend server is running on port 5000

+### Frontend Issues

+- **"Failed to fetch"**: Make sure the backend server is running
+- **Model won't load**: Check that model files are in `my_model/` folder
+- **CORS errors**: Make sure you're accessing via the web server (not file://)

 ## Requirements

+- Python 3.7+
-- Modern web browser with WebBluetooth support (Chrome/Edge recommended)
+- Modern web browser (Chrome/Edge recommended)
 - Sphero BOLT robot
 - Webcam/camera access
 - Exported Teachable Machine model files
+- Bluetooth enabled on your computer

 ## Notes

 - Training data in `training_data/` is for reference only - the running application uses the exported model files
 - The model must be trained and exported from Teachable Machine before use
 - Gesture confidence threshold is set to 85% to prevent false triggers
+- The backend must be running before connecting to Sphero